cjlee112/pygr/doc/rest/tutorials/worldbase.rst

 Saving Data Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^
-``worldbase`` is smart about figuring out data resource dependencies.
+:mod:`worldbase` is smart about figuring out data resource dependencies.
 For example, you could just save a 17-genome alignment in a single step as follows::